 Is a cloud-based SMTP server what you need?

-A cloud-based server is a good bargain.
-You will have to spend so much more to create and maintain your own email environment.
-Besides, the options below provide absolutely free subscription plans.
+- Cost-efficiency: A cloud-based server is a good bargain.
+You will have to spend so much more to create and maintain your own email infrastructure.
+Besides, the options below provide free subscription plans.

-Your email campaign may have thousands or even millions of emails.
-This is not a problem for the cloud-based infrastructure and all your messages will be sent quickly.
-Also, the services can adjust to your emailing needs, which saves you money as well.
+- Scalability: Your email campaign may have thousands or even millions of recipients.
+This is not a problem for the cloud-based infrastructure as it’s designed with scalability in mind.
+The services can easily adjust to your growing emailing needs without causing delays in sending or delivery.

-What is the difference between SMTP server, SMTP relay, and SMTP service?
+What is the difference between an SMTP server, SMTP relay, and SMTP service?

 |Name||Type of provider||Number of free emails||Pricing|